Project-CETI/whale-birth-data-and-analysis-suite/README.md

 ### Note:
 In the paper, we ran this process interactively using the resume_from argument.
 This allowed us to iteratively refine the results, applying many manual corrections using our interactive tool—particularly in cases where whales went underwater or where segmentation was distorted.

+## Code for the network analysis

+Can be found under `network_analysis/`, divided into `scripts/` with helper functions, and `notebooks/` with the analyses used for the figures.